AGenchev/esc32/README.md

-# code taken from esc32, heavily reworked
+# code taken from esc32, reworked to compile with GCC/freeware toolchain

 I modified this and reformed the project...
 The goal - to compile with FOSS tools completely and to contain all source.
 I put in a PCB hardware design to test it.